 19. Does Get Started HK offer bookkeeping and tax filing services?

-20. Do I have to pay the accounting fee upfront?
+22. Do I have to pay the accounting fee upfront?

 With Get Started HK, there’s no need to pay the accounting fee on day one, you can keep every dollar working for your business, focus on development, and start generating profit before any accounting costs are due.
 Founders understand founders, and we know cash flow is king.

-21. What is the reason some firms collect accounting fees in advance?
+23. What is the reason some firms collect accounting fees in advance?

-Only a small number of firms (some foreign‑owned firms) , particularly those not firmly established in Hong Kong, use tactics to persuade clients to pay up to 18 months of fees in advance, often offering only a minor discount in return.
-As founders ourselves, we recognize that cash flow is vital for entrepreneurs.
-It is also worth noting that some foreign‑owned firms do not follow the standard practices in Hong Kong and depend heavily on upfront payments simply to keep their operations running.
+Only a few foreign-owned firms, particularly those run on a tight operational cashflow in Hong Kong, use tactics to persuade clients to pay up to 18 months of fees in advance, often offering only a minor discount in return.

 The first Profit Tax Return is issued about 18 months after the company’s incorporation date.
 The Inland Revenue Department then grants an additional 3 months to prepare the required reports, this means you have up to 21 months to finalize your records.